 15. Wooden Crates

-Racks and shelves of all kinds and sizes are in demand round the year.
-You would have to paint or decorate the final product before offering for sale.
+Racks and shelves of all kinds and sizes are in demand around the year.
+You would have to paint or decorate the final product before offering it for sale.

 16. Used Computers & Laptops

 As various organizations and the Federal government rush to bridge the digital divide in America, there’s a large demand for recycled laptops and computers.
 This basically means you’ll buy a few of these machines or pick them up free from people that wish to discard their old computers.

 Recycle and refurbish them to create a few computers that would serve the basic needs of people, such as browsing the Internet.
 Recycling computers is a big business in America and elsewhere.

 Old calendars have pictures of various things, including landmarks, scenery, or even pin-up girls.
 If you have a few of these old calendars lying around, recycle them to make money.
 This is a very simple thing.

 All you need to do is cut away those pictures and insert them in proper frames.
 You can add a personal touch to these pictures with a paintbrush or colored pencils.
 They make excellent wall hangings.

 If you’re wondering how to recycle junk machinery without a metal foundry, here’s my answer.
 When you disassemble junk machinery, you’ll find amazing-looking bits and pieces.

 These can be recycled to make candle holders, flower pots, and lots of other stuff.
 However, it would require some effort from you.
 These pieces first have to be cleaned of all oil and other stuff and repainted with designs to make them attractive.